mediaccs/PlatformPolicyWatch/PolicyLabeler/README.md

 # Policy Labeler

-This Python script is designed to identify values (or other desired content) in a specified column from an xlsx file.
+This Python script is designed to identify values (or other desired content) in a specified column from a csv file.

-This policy labeler is adapted from the 'GPT-Powered Media Text Labeler' by Jiacheng Huang and Chris Chao Su.
-See: https://github.com/mediaccs/LabelGenius.

 # Table of Contents